 Yes, the meatballs are technically the star of this Albondigas Soup, but it’s the veggies that have the potential to turn it into a repeat recipe.

-Add in some potatoes and carrots, and even a handful of rice, and you’ve got a hearty, satisfying meal that reaches far beyond the limelighting meatballs.
+Add in some potatoes and carrots, or even a handful of rice, and you’ve got a hearty, satisfying meal that reaches far beyond the meatballs!
 There’s lots of flexibility on the veggies too, so feel free to add in any others that you’re craving.

 The other wingman in this recipe is the tomato broth.

-You may recognize it as the broth from our Chicken Tortilla Soup.
-It’s a common base for Mexican soups and there really should be a designated name for it so that more people get familiar with it.
-Souper Broth?!
+You may recognize it as the broth from the delightful Chicken Tortilla Soup.
+It’s a common base for Mexican soups and there really should be a designated name for it.
+Maybe Souper Broth?!

 There’s an extended simmer coming up so it’s not crucial to roast the tomatoes all the way, so I usually just plop them in a 400F oven until I need them.

-Meanwhile, saute 1.5 onions and 4-5 whole garlic cloves in a dollop of oil over medium heat.
+Meanwhile, saute 1.5 onions and 4-5 whole garlic cloves in a glug of oil over medium heat.

-Let the onions cook until they start to brown, this will sweeten them up.
+Let the onions cook until they start to brown.
 I usually give them a pinch of salt at this point too.